Ghost in the Shell (1995 film): Reception

+Awards

+The film won Best Screenplay at the Yokohama Film Festival and was nominated in five Annie Award categories at the 24th Annie Awards: Best Animated Feature, Best Achievement in Directing (Mamoru Oshii), Best Achievement in Producing (Mitsuhisa Ishikawa, Ken Iyadomi, Ken Matsumoto, Yoshimasa Mizuo, and Shigeru Watanabe), Best Achievement in Production Design (Takashi Watabe and Hiromasa Ogura), and Best Achievement in Writing (Kazunori Itô), but all lost to Toy Story.

+Legacy

-Ghost in the Shell has also influenced a number of prominent filmmakers.
+Ghost in the Shell has influenced prominent filmmakers.
 The Wachowskis, creators of The Matrix and its sequels, showed it to producer Joel Silver, saying, "We wanna do that for real."
-The Matrix series took several concepts from the film, including the Matrix digital rain, which was inspired by the film's opening credits, and the way characters access the Matrix through holes in the back of their necks.
+The Matrix series took inspiration from several concepts from the film, with the digital rain being inspired by the film's opening credits, and the way characters access the Matrix through holes in the back of their necks, directly paralleling the method of electronic communication in the film.
 Other parallels have been drawn to James Cameron's Avatar, Steven Spielberg's A.I.
 Artificial Intelligence, and Jonathan Mostow's Surrogates.
-James Cameron cited Ghost in the Shell as a source of inspiration for Avatar, calling it "the first truly adult animation film to reach a level of literary and visual excellence."
+Cameron described Ghost in the Shell as "a stunning work of speculative fiction...the first to reach a level of literary excellence."

 Themes

-The film explores nature of human cyborgs, consciousness, self-aware computer programs and memory alteration.
+The film explores the nature of human cyborgs, consciousness, self-aware computer programs, and memory alteration.
 In one of the monologues delivered by the Puppet Master throughout the film, it is argued that the human DNA is nothing more than a program designed to self-preserve.
 There are also multiple mentions of the act of granting political asylum to self-aware computer programs.

-The film depicts Motoko's identity and ontological concerns and ends with the evolution of the Puppet Master, a being without reproduction.
+The film depicts Motoko's identity and ontological concerns and ends with the evolution of the Puppet Master, a being incapable of reproduction.
 Austin Corbett characterized the lack of sexualization from her team as freedom from femininity, noting that Motoko is "overtly feminine, and clearly non-female".
+Joseph Schaub discusses the gender-defying manner in which the Puppet Master is portrayed, visualized with a blonde woman's bare-chested torso but speaking in a male voice and referred to with masculine pronouns.
 In describing Motoko as a "shapely" and "strong [female protagonist] at the center of the story" who is "nevertheless almost continuously nude", Roger Ebert noted that "an article about anime in a recent issue of Film Quarterly suggests that to be a 'salary man' in modern Japan is so exhausting and dehumanizing that many men (who form the largest part of the animation audience) project both freedom and power onto women, and identify with them as fictional characters".
 Carl Silvio has called Ghost in the Shell a "resistant film", due to its inversion of traditional gender roles, its "valorization of the post-gendered subject", and its de-emphasis of the sexual specificity of the material body.